Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Tested for compatibility with XeoKit.

--  Binary version for Windows and Linux for batch processing of files.
+-  Binary version for Windows and Linux and ARM for batch processing of files.

 -  Native C++ application, fast and efficient conversion of IFC files.